Essenceia/essenceia.github.io/content/projects/dev_board.md

 When doing embedded systems development, it can sometimes be hard to find a development board with the desired features at an affordable price.
-A solution to this is to learn how to design and manifacture your own custom development boards.
+A solution to this is to learn how to design and manufacture your own custom development boards.

 {{< figure